idk-mr4tyunjay/Avlokan/README.md

 ****************************************************
 # Rest API:

-> For college User Sign up
+> For Signup college Student
   - The Request type is post
   - The API Url is : http://localhost:8080/avlokan/college-user

+> For SignIn College Student
+  - The Request type is post
+  - The API Url is: http://localhost:8080/avlokan/login-student

 ====================================================